 Aceto Balsamico di Modena, the other regulated balsamic, is partially made with grape must and blended with wine vinegar, making it less costly.
 Its restrictions are that it has to be from the Modena or Emilia regions and carry a Protected Geographical Indication status, which comes from a different agency than that protecting the balsamico traditzionale.

 Like with good wine, price often dictates quality.
 Surprises, however, sometimes occur: this authentic blended vinegar, complete with the authorized seal, is available at Trader Joe’s at a very moderate cost, as their excellent buyers shop globally, negotiating low prices, for the large quantities they are obtaining.
 This label is good, but even better may be experienced.

 Roasted Beet and Balsamic Chicken Salad Yields: 10 servings (may make half this recipe).
-Total prep time: 2 days (for sprouting quinoa)/ active prep time: 3/4 hr/ baking time: 1 hr.
+Total prep time: 2 days (for sprouting quinoa)/ active prep time: 3/4 hr/ baking time (for beets): 1 hr.

 1/2 c quinoa, sprouted 1-2 days in advance (Directions are below.)

 1 tbsp oil (Coconut or avocado oil is best; olive oil is carcinogenic when heated to high temperatures.)

 1 lb chicken tenderloins, about 5 pieces

 1/3 c balsamic vinegar